ARMify-Project/ARMify/README.md

    gradle
    ```

-   After a successful build, the ZIP archive for the plugin will be created under:
+   After a successful build, the ZIP archive for the plugin will be created in the following location:

    ```
    dist/